 Whether you are a couple that wants to find that special time together uninterrupted or as a gift to someone special in your life, this experience will bring you closer together, and that is what life is all about.

 The resort sits at the edge of a tiny Village, Whitney, and on a gorgeous Algonquin Park Lake, Galeairy Lake.
-This Lake is 11 km long and 95% undeveloped so it is great for discovering hidden bays and exploring what nature has to offer along the shorelines.
+This Lake is 11 km long, Semi-Private and 95% undeveloped so it is great for discovering hidden bays and exploring what nature has to offer along the shorelines.

 Couples Resort is All-Inclusive and you will enjoy romantic gourmet dinners and breakfasts in bed.
 Includes: Canoe, Kayak, Tennis, Mountain Bike and Hike the many trails.